 About Neighborhood Associations

 Clark County recognizes the value of neighborhood associations and working with residents to build community.
-Although Clark County has offered various services to neighborhoods since 1991, it established the Neighborhood Outreach Program in August 1996 to serve those living in unincorporated Clark County.
+Clark County has offered various services to neighborhoods since 1991, and established the Neighborhood Outreach Program in August 1996 to serve those living in unincorporated Clark County.

 To receive services from the Neighborhood Outreach Program, associations must meet the following standards:

 - Define, with assistance from the county, boundaries of the association.

 - Adopt bylaws for the organization that meet administrative guidelines for the Neighborhood Outreach Program and keep one copy on file with the county.

 - Maintain a current roster of board members and keep one copy on file with the county.

 - Hold at least one meeting per year.

 Neighbors nationwide have come together to shape the areas in which they live.
 By forming neighborhood associations, citizens work in partnership with their local governments to maintain or enhance the livability of their communities.

 Neighborhood associations usually form when a single issue unites people in a geographic area.
 Concerns range from crime to traffic to development issues.
 From there, most groups evolve and focus on the long-range overall health of the neighborhood.